Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic

 \subsection{Data Collection and Cleaning}

 To investigate driver-yielding behavior, we utilized the traffic information monitor (TIM) platform developed by the Minnesota Traffic Observatory (MTO) at the University of Minnesota.
-The TIM is a customized sensor pack that consists of a pole-mounted video camera that can extend up to 30 feet, 12 V batteries that can sustain up to four weeks of operation, a Raspberry Pi computer, and a watertight metal enclosure to protect the batteries and computer from the elements.
+The TIM is a customized sensor pack that consists of a pole-mounted video camera that can extend up to 30 feet, 12 V batteries that can sustain up to four weeks of operation, a Raspberry Pi computer, and a watertight metal enclosure to protect the batteries and computer.
 In this study, we used the TIM and the camera to capture video data of pedestrians and drivers approaching intersections in a naturalistic setting, as depicted in Fig.~\ref{fig:camera}.

 In the summer of 2021, we strategically deployed TIMs across 18 diverse sites in Minnesota.
 These sites were chosen to encapsulate a broad spectrum of pedestrian and driver interactions, environmental contexts, and traffic patterns.
-The TIMs recorded extensive video data during daylight hours over a period of one to two weeks at each site, focusing on capturing naturalistic driver and pedestrian behavior at intersections.
+The TIMs recorded extensive video data during daylight hours for one to two weeks at each site, focusing on capturing naturalistic driver and pedestrian behavior at intersections.

-We collect more than 50 features for each interaction, and each pair of interactions needs to be collected individually.
+We collected more than 50 features for each interaction, and each pair of interactions needs to be collected individually.
 To extract the driver-pedestrian interactions accurately and analyze the data efficiently, a trained data collector manually extracted individual interaction events of all the variables.
-The speed extraction methodology computes speed by measuring the time each vehicle takes to pass two known positions at the intersection.
-Building upon our preliminary work cited in~\cite{li2021leveraging}, which involved data from three sites, this study expands the dataset to include 18 locations.
-It is noteworthy that the data collection coincided with the pandemic period, adding a unique dimension to the study.
+The speed extraction methodology computes the vehicular speed of the concerned driver-pedestrian interaction by measuring the time each vehicle takes to pass two known positions at the intersection.
+Building upon preliminary work cited in~\cite{li2021leveraging}, which involved data from three sites, this study expands the dataset to include 18 locations.